mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/printf.md

 - Print an integer in bold blue
 `printf "{{\e[1;34m%.3d\e[0m\n}}" {{42}}`

-- Print a float number with the unicode Euro sign `printf "{{\u20AC %.2f\n}}" {{123.4}}`
+- Print a float number with the Unicode Euro sign `printf "{{\u20AC %.2f\n}}" {{123.4}}`

 - Print a text message composed with environment variables